publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch13/m__us_usc_t42_s1766.md

         (2) __Administration__

-            Except as otherwise provided in this subsection, an emergency shelter shall be eligible to participate in the program authorized under this section in accordance with the terms and conditions applicable to eligible institutions described in subsection (a) of this section.
+            Except as otherwise provided in this subsection, an emergency shelter shall be eligible to participate in the program authorized under this section in accordance with the terms and conditions applicable to eligible institutions described in subsection (a).

         (3) __Licensing requirements__

-            The licensing requirements contained in subsection (a)(5) of this section shall not apply to an emergency shelter.
+            The licensing requirements contained in subsection (a)(5) shall not apply to an emergency shelter.

         (4) __Health and safety standards__